The Solar Gravitational Lens

 What arrives is an Einstein ring: every point on it contains a blurred contribution from much of the planet’s disk.
 The spacecraft steps laterally through the focal region, records how the ring’s brightness shifts at each position, and builds a dataset.
 Then reconstruction inverts that dataset into a map.

-A 1-metre telescope at 550 AU could reconstruct a megapixel map of an Earth-like world at ~30 parsecs—tens-of-kilometres-class surface features—with months of integration[4] [5].
+A 1-metre telescope at 550 AU could reconstruct a megapixel map of an Earth-like world at ~30 parsecs: surface features tens of kilometres across, built from months of integration[4] [5].

 You could see geography.
 A slow reveal: coastlines, cloud patterns, bright ice, assembled over months of light and computation.
 The marks of a world still changing, or one long frozen in place.